imylomylo/hgktb/README.md

 # hgktb
-heaps ghetto komodo transaction blaster
+heaps ghetto komodo transaction blaster - html5 game and nodejs web socket server for really basic comms (like it's the 80s).

+Fairly easy to abuse and requires some integration with firewalls, predefined transactions etc. to prevent abuse.
+Alternatively implement some JWT auth before loading.

 # Shoot directly from Agama
 Only use this to test.